Bound for Glory (2022): Storylines

 On September 28, the Call Your Shot Gauntlet match was announced as part of the card, continuing what has become an annual tradition at Bound for Glory since 2019.
 Bhupinder Gujjar, Bobby Fish, Gisele Shaw, Heath, Moose, PCO, Rich Swann, Sami Callihan, and Steve Maclin were announced as participants.
 During the October 6 episode of Impact!, it was revealed that Eric Young, Joe Hendry, Tasha Steelz, Savannah Evans, Killer Kelly and Johnny Swinger were participants in the Gauntlet match.
 This meant there would be five unknown participants going into the match.

-After a controversial disqualification victory in a Impact Digital Media Championship match against Bhupinder Gujjar, Brian Myers would settle his feud with Gujjar by defeating him in a ladder match on the September 22 episode of Impact!.
+After a controversial disqualification victory in an Impact Digital Media Championship match against Bhupinder Gujjar, Brian Myers would settle his feud with Gujjar by defeating him in a ladder match on the September 22 episode of Impact!.
 A week later, Myers would successfully defend his title against Crazzy Steve.
 After the match, a cocky Myers would brag about his title reign and declare he does not have competition before issuing an open challenge for his title at Bound for Glory.
 Later in the show, it was announced that the match will take place on the Countdown to Bound for Glory pre-show.
 On the October 6 episode of Impact!, Myers would continue being cocky during a backstage promo where he insulted Delirious, Shera, Raj Singh and others about no one being good enough to beat him at Bound for Glory.